 Can someone else request medical assistance in dying on my behalf?

-To seek medical assistance in dying, you are required to be competent at the time of the act of medical assistance in dying.
-Substitute decision-makers (such as court-appointed guardians, or health care proxies under a Health Care Directive) cannot make the decision to request medical assistance in dying on your behalf if you are no longer competent to make your own treatment decisions.
+To seek medical assistance in dying, you are required to be competent at the time of the request.
+A substitute decision-makers (such as court-appointed guardians, or health care proxy under a Health Care Directive) cannot make the decision to request medical assistance in dying on your behalf if you are no longer competent to make your own treatment decisions.